 “One of the most pleasant and enjoyable festivals I have attended – and I’ve been to one or two.”
 Sir Michael Parkinson

-The Auditorium, University of Sheffield Students Union, Western Bank, Sheffield 10
+The Fusion.
+University of Sheffield Union of Students, Western Bank, Sheffield 1

 We are always pleased to hear your views, reviews and ideas.
 See Contact Us for ways to get in touch.